saoudrizwan/Disk/README.md

 **Appending images**

-Unlike how appending a struct simply modifies an existing JSON file, appending an image with Disk adds that image as a separate file to a folder.
+Unlike how appending a struct simply modifies an existing JSON file, appending an image adds that image as an independent file to a folder.
 ```swift
 try Disk.append(goat, to: "Nature", in: .documents)
 ```
+**Note:** it's recommended to manually save an independent image using the `save(:to:as:)` function in order to know the name of that image file in case you want to retrieve that specific image later.
+Using the `append(to:in:)` function results in creating a file with an auto-generated name (i.e. if you append an image to a folder with images already present (1.png, 2.png, 3.png), then the new image will be named 4.png.)
+If the image name is not important, then using `append(to:in:)` is fine.
+Appending arrays of images is similar in behavior.

 ### Data